cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 ## For loops

-As `while` loops, `for` loops are used to control the repeated execution of a code chunk.
+As the `while` loops, the `for` loops are used to control the repeated execution of a code chunk.
 But, instead of repeating an action while a condition holds, in the `for` loop the number of repetitions is fixed.
 The process is controlled by extracting items from a data container, such as a list or a range.
 The syntax is as follows.

 ```
 for i in list:
     action
 ```

-A first example follows.
+The colon works as other cases.
+A first example:

 ```
 In [8]: for i in range(3):